negagl/myWebsite/README.md

 # Personal Website API

-This project is a personal website API built in Go, designed to manage blogs.
+This project is a personal website API built in Go, designed to manage blogs and projects.
 It demonstrates a full CRUD implementation using modular and clean code practices.

 ---

 ## **Features**
-- List all blogs.
-- Retrieve a blog by its ID.
-- Create a new blog with validations.
-- Update an existing blog.
-- Delete a blog by its ID.
+- Manage blogs and projects with full CRUD operations.
+- Modular and reusable code.
+- Clean and well-structured architecture.

 ---